07th-mod/umineko-question/readme.md

 # Developer Information

-## Branches

-**ALL DEVELOPMENT NOW HAPPENS ON THE `1080p` BRANCH!**

-Do not make any code changes to the `master` branch.

-I'm waiting until the new installer is ready before merging the 1080p branch into master (as the old installer still relies on the 'master' branch).

 ## Important information

 Generally, you only want to look at the main umineko script, on the master branch.